1ns4w/static-typing-python3/README.md

 pip install -r requirements.txt
 ```

-## 4. Run mypy
+## 4. Use Mypy

-Look for errors in the second example without executing it:
+Look for errors in the file where we have included data types without executing it:

 ```
 mypy ./samples/second_example.py